jdebacker/UN-OG-Training/docs/book/python/SciPy.md

 :label: ExerScipy-BM72_ss
 :class: green
 ```
-{cite}`BrockMirman:1972` is a simple two-period-lived overlapping generations model, the stochastic equilibrium of which is characterized by six dynamic equations (equations the variables of which are changing over time).
+{cite}`BrockMirman:1972` is a simple two-period-lived overlapping generations model, the stochastic equilibrium of which is characterized by six dynamic equations (equations in which the variables are changing over time).
 The deterministic steady-state of the model is characterized by the variables reaching constant values that do not change over time.
 The deterministic steady state of the {cite}`BrockMirman:1972` is characterized by the following five equations and five unknown variables $(c, k, y, w, r)$,
 \begin{equation*}
   \begin{split}
     \frac{1}{c} &= \beta\frac{r}{c} \\